LipinVV/leaflet-map-app/README.md

 ## About the App:

-Created on TypeScript / React-router-dom v6 / Leaflet / SCSS / MUI
+Created on React (React-Context as state manager) / TypeScript / React-router-dom v6 / Leaflet / SCSS / MUI

 App has the following tabs:
 1. Map: map with markers on it.
 A single click on a point opens a Popup with information about this point (name, description, date and time of creation, coordinates);